slact/nchan/README.md

 #### X-Accel-Redirect

-This method uses the [X-Accel feature](https://www.nginx.com/resources/wiki/start/topics/examples/x-accel) of Nginx upstream proxies to perform an internal request to a subscriber endpoint.
+This feature uses the [X-Accel feature](https://www.nginx.com/resources/wiki/start/topics/examples/x-accel) of Nginx upstream proxies to perform an internal request to a subscriber endpoint.
 It allows a subscriber client to be authenticated by your application, and then redirected by nginx internally to a location chosen by your appplication (such as a publisher or subscriber endpoint).
 This makes it possible to have securely authenticated clients that are unaware of the channel id they are subscribed to.

 Consider the following configuration: